 As the process of indoctrination unfolds, the child acquires religious beliefs.
 These beliefs are rarely questioned prior to adolescence - just as most parental messages are not seriously questioned during childhood.
 Throughout this pre-adolescent stage, we do not have Christian/Muslim/Jewish children but children of Christian, Muslim, or Jewish parents.
 This is a very important distinction.

 When the child's brain is sufficiently developed to permit abstract thought, the child begins to think about his/her various beliefs.
 During adolescence, some of these beliefs are wholeheartedly accepted, and others are discarded.
 Is through this process that the adolescent now can meaningfully be described as a believer

 Is raising one's child in a particular religious tradition abusive?

 Is this abusive?
-I suspect most of us would agree that it is.
-The parents are deliberately providing inaccurate information without correction, setting the child up for what will surely be a devastating trauma.
+I suspect nearly all of us would agree that it is.
+The parents are deliberately providing inaccurate information without correction, setting the child up for what will surely be series of traumatic events.